richiq/umongo-async-mongomock/docs/tutorial.rst

-Note that each field can be customized with special attributes like ``required`` (which is pretty self-explanatory) or ``missing`` (if the field is missing it will take this value).
+Note that each field can be customized with special attributes like ``required`` (which is pretty self-explanatory) or ``missing`` (if the field is missing during unserialization it will take this value).

-Now we can take play back and forth between OO and client worlds
+Now we can play back and forth between OO and client worlds

 .. code-block:: python